 Card-Carrying Villain: He actually makes note of the decision to dedicate himself to evil, records it, and idly hopes nobody happens to find the recording and learn of his nefariousness.

 Deadly Doctor: Aside from the zombies, he can put up a pretty good fight one-on-one.

 Evil Twin: Of Dr. Zed.
-At first, it can be assumed that Ned is Zed with a fake moustache spouting suspicious denials ("I am Dr. Ned, who is totally not Dr. Zed in disguise").
-However, other sources (such as the Game Of The Year Edition Guide, the fourth Claptrap webisode, DLCs 3 and 4 and, of course, Borderlands 2) confirm that they are indeed two different people.
+At first, it can be assumed that Ned is Zed with an obvious fake moustache spouting suspicious denials ("I am Dr. Ned, who is totally not Dr. Zed in disguise").
+However, other sources (such as the Game Of The Year Edition Guide, the fourth Claptrap webisode, DLCs 3 and 4 and, of course, Borderlands 2) confirm that they are indeed two different people - brothers, specifically.

 Obviously Evil: He's not even really trying to hide it.
 The time he made the Vault Hunters wait while he lowered his hand-cranked elevator, forcing them to fight off a massive horde of zombies, going so far as to drop the counter-weight twice comes to mind.